James4Ever0/notes/run pve in docker.md

 ---
 created: 2025-08-20T19:30:10+08:00
-modified: 2025-08-20T20:20:25+08:00
+modified: 2025-08-20T20:20:46+08:00
 ---

 # run pve in docker

 https://www.xrgzs.top/posts/pve-in-docker

-you can use nested virtualization to reduce risk of hypervisor failure.
+you can use nested virtualization to reduce risk of container/hypervisor failure.

 For example, run docker in docker, docker in pve or run pve in pve. when the inner virtualization platform crashes, you can simply restart or reset the outer vm.